Giovanna Giuliani, MBA, MPH

 Giovanna Giuliani joined the California Health Care Safety Net Institute (SNI) as Executive Director in 2016.
 Ms. Giuliani has a wealth of experience on a wide range of issues most pertinent to California’s public health care systems.
 Most recently, she served as the Associate Director of Improving Access at the California Health Care Foundation (CHCF) and helped to develop strategies and programs to improve access to coverage and care for low-income Californians.
-Prior to CHCF, Ms. Giuliani served as Director of the California Quality Collaborative at the Pacific Business Group on Health, where she developed and executed a wide range of statewide programs to improve patient experience, clinical quality and efficiency among California’s delegated physician groups.
+Prior to CHCF, Ms. Giuliani served as Director of the California Quality Collaborative at the Pacific Business Group on Health, where she developed and executed a wide range of statewide programs to improve patient experience, clinical quality, and efficiency among California’s delegated physician groups.
 She has also held quality improvement roles at Kaiser Permanente in Northern California and Brigham and Women’s Hospital in Boston, in addition to having worked in health plan product development at Blue Shield of California.
 Giovanna received both an MBA and an MPH from the University of California at Berkeley and a BA from Swarthmore College.